danbriechle/Kut-It/README.md

 <img width="1407" alt="Screen Shot 2019-04-24 at 3 37 47 PM" src="https://user-images.githubusercontent.com/42418816/56695828-3ff36c80-66a7-11e9-8e21-b42fe60296f1.png">

 Kut it is a cut calculator for drum makers that calculates cut sizes for ply and solid drum shells.
-Once you calculate a cut, you can store the cut in you cut list.
+Once you calculate a cut, you can store the cut in your cut list.
 There is also a "scrap bin" where you can log scraps from cuts.
 Stay sharp with Kut it!

 ## Features: